95% of what we learn is through our eyes and ears. Imagine what it is like to be deafblind.

 Sense India has specialised expertise in the domains of deafblind communication, mobility, accessible information, assistive devices and rehabilitation.
 With its unique technical know-how in the field of deafblindness and multiple disabilities, Sense India uses a multi-pronged approach since 1997.
 This includes technical assistance to its partner NGOs and direct training of their staff to work with children and adults with deafblindness and multiple disabilities.

-The well-planned consistent efforts of expanding services with the help of a network of grass - roots organisations and building their capacity on deafblindness has enabled Sense India to reach out to more than 78,000 individuals with deafblindness in the last 23 years.
+The well-planned and consistent efforts of expanding services with the help of a network of grass - roots organisations and building their capacity on deafblindness has enabled Sense India to reach out to more than 78,000 individuals with deafblindness in the last 23 years.
 The partnership approach of directly working with local organizations has resulted in the setting of 61projects in 23 states and is one of the most cost - effective and innovative models of service delivery.
-With our nation-wide initiatives, Sense India is accredited to the United Nations, due to and has consultative status on deafblindness.
+With our nation-wide initiatives, Sense India is accredited to the United Nations and has consultative status on deafblindness.
 Sense India has started to provide assistance in South-Asian countries based on expertise in the field of deafblindness in India.

 Back in 1997, there was only one school in India providing education and other services to 23 children with deafblindness, in a country where there are an estimated 500,000 children and adults with this multi-sensory disability.
 To address this dire need, Sense International India, also known as Sense India was established in 1997 as the first national NGO in India to support the development of comprehensive services and training for people with deafblindness.
 Currently Sense India is working in 22 States of India through a network of 61 partner NGOs.
 Our work is transforming the lives of more than 78,000+ people with deafblindness - from isolation and neglect to communication, interaction and self-esteem.